🔥 Online shop now open 🔥

 Smaller and harder wheels are used on skateboards since they’re easier for tricks and less forgiving if you get wheelbite.

 Cruiser wheels are usually a crossbreed of a longboard and skateboard wheel.
-Smaller than a longboard wheel and softer than a skateboard wheel.
-A popular example of cruiser skateboard wheels is the Fatty Hawgs.
+They are smaller than a longboard wheel and softer than a skateboard wheel.
+Reference my favorite cruiser wheels here.

 longboard vs skateboard vs cruiser